Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Experiments

-\paragraph*{Accelerating the walk} Algorithm~\ref{algo:walk_border_d2} is a good starting point to walk on the border $\partial \mathbb{A}^p_T$, however in practice care must be taken.
+Algorithm~\ref{algo:walk_border_d2} is a good starting point to explore the border $\partial \mathbb{A}^p_T$, however in practice care must be taken.
 For the following discussions, we consider the problem to be in a 2-dimensional space as a base case.

-First, we would like to walk with an orientation, e.g. clockwise, such that we do not go back to a region already explored.
+Firstly, we would like to explore with an orientation, e.g. clockwise, such that we do not go back to a region already explored.
 This can be done in principle, but sometimes the gradient approximation can be (quite) wrong, especially close to the border of the considered region $A$ or because the chosen discretization time step $n$ is too coarse.
 To solve this problem, we check if there are already points computed in the direction we are going to explore.
 However, selecting an ``optimal'' number of points is an open question that depends on the curvature of $\partial \mathbb{A}^p_T$, which a-priori is unknown.
 Another heuristic is to constrain the algorithm to search the new point on $\partial \mathbb{A}^p_T$ in a given region, see below and Figure~\ref{fig:directions}.
 A more sophisticated alternative is to split the region into subspaces and search the border $\partial \mathbb{A}^p_T$ locally.
 This technique would also increase the level of parallelisation \cite{Suffern1990}.